 - Writing that reflects the style and tone of the SAP PRESS Blog.
 We are looking for content that is clear, approachable, and helpful to the reader.

 - Up-to-date product naming.
 In an effort to provide timely information about SAP to our readers, product names must be properly listed and capitalized.
-No references to SAP HANA Cloud Platform or SAP Simple Finance, please.
+No references to SAP Cloud Platform or SAP Simple Finance, please.

 - Proper attribution of any data, quotes, or outside content referenced in the article.

 - No more than one link to your company’s website in the body of the post.

 Post Types: What You Can Write About